Niksko/Niksko/README.md

 We're working on a new continuous delivery platform to make developers at SEEK more efficient, and to make our services more secure, more resilient and cheaper.

-## What I'm working on

-I'm currently working as a senior staff engineer within the Engineering Platforms group at SEEK.
-We're working on a new continuous delivery platform to make developers at SEEK more efficient, and to make our services more secure, more resilient and cheaper.

 ## How I like to work

 More and more I'm trying to embrace fully remote, asynchronous ways of working.